Vivek2k20/Car-Sales-Management-System/README.md

 #### 3. Keeps track of stock of available cars.
 Doesn't allow ordering of out of stock cars.
 #### 4. Keeps track of name of customers and their orders.
 This can be modified to store more details of the customers and their orders.

 ### This code uses LINKED LIST to store the details and stock of available cars.
-Hence New cars and Details of old cars can be changed easily in the source code.
-It uses STACK concept to display Recently Ordered Cars and the details of the orders.
-It uses QUEUES to store the order details.
+Hence New cars can be added and Details of old cars can be changed easily in the source code.
+### It uses STACK concept to display Recently Ordered Cars and the details of the orders.
+### It uses QUEUES to store the order details.